 Whats the difference between WordPress.com and WordPress.org?
 WordPress.com is free and easy and wordpress.org is high maintenance.
 Sounds like me before marriage and after marriage!
-But believe it or not there are advantages in both of these hosting platforms (just like pre and post marriage).
+But believe it or not, there are advantages in both of these hosting platforms (just like pre and post marriage).
 This post will explain the difference between WordPress.com and WordPress.org?

-After hearing all this you may wonder why bother with anything else.
-However there are some disadvantages with using wordpress.com.
-For one thing you can’t customize your site bby uploading your own theme (mind you wordpress.com has over 200 themes so there should be something there for everyone), you cannot upload your own plugins so this could be a disadvantage if you want to promote something that requires a special widget, and you can’t change the PHP code that your blog is running on.
+After hearing all this you may wonder why to bother with anything else.
+However, there are some disadvantages with using wordpress.com.
+For one thing you can’t customize your site by uploading your own theme (mind you wordpress.com has over 200 themes so there should be something there for everyone), you cannot upload your own plugins so this could be a disadvantage if you want to promote something that requires a special widget, and you can’t change the PHP code that your blog is running on.

 Whats the difference between WordPress.com and WordPress.org?
-Well now we need to look at the benefits of wordpress.org.
-These are basically the things that you can’t do with wordpress.com; you can upload plugins, you can fiddle around with the blog code to your hearts content and you can create a custom theme for your blog.
+Well, now we need to look at the benefits of wordpress.org.
+These are basically the things that you can’t-do with wordpress.com; you can upload plugins, you can fiddle around with the blog code to your heart’s content and you can create a custom theme for your blog.

-In conclusion I hope you have a clearer idea of whats the difference between WordPress.com and WordPress.org.
+In conclusion, I hope you have a clearer idea of whats the difference between WordPress.com and WordPress.org.
 If not then read over the points I have raised again until they are clear in your mind.